ohamadikevalentine/Tracing-Bias-to-Its-Sources-Speaker-Landscapes-/README.md

 If you use this code, please cite the associated paper:

-Ohamadike, N., Durrheim, K., & Primus, M. *Tracing Bias to Its Sources: A Word Embedding Audit of Racism in South African News Outlets.*
+Ohamadike, N., Durrheim, K., & Primus, M. (forthcoming) *Tracing Bias to Its Sources: A Word Embedding Audit of Racism in South African News Outlets.*

 For the speaker-landscape method, please also cite:

-Schuld, M. et al. (2024). *Speaker landscapes*.
-GitHub repository: https://github.com/mariaschuld/speaker-landscapes
+Schuld, M., Durrheim, K., & Mafunda, M. (2024).
+Speaker landscapes: Machine learning opens a window on the everyday language of opinion.
+Communication Methods and Measures, 18(4), 315-331.